jaruserickson/projects/README.md

 this thing is totally json powered!

-plug any json into the `projects.json` file to generate a projects page.
+plug any json (of the format specified) into the `projects.json` file to generate a projects page.